Zygomatic Dental Implants — Downey, CA

 Final monolithic zirconia at month 4–6

 Once integration is verified, we replace the temporary acrylic bridge with a final monolithic zirconia full-arch prosthesis.
-Indistinguishable from natural teeth.
-Lifetime warranty against fracture or wear.
+Designed to match your natural teeth.
+Covered under our 10-year biological warranty — implants, arch, and surgical labor included — when seen at twice-yearly hygiene visits.
 Single 90-minute appointment.
-From that point forward, you live with these teeth like you would with any teeth — chew anything, no adhesives, no removal.
+From that point forward, you live with these teeth like you would with natural teeth — normal chewing function for most foods, no adhesives, no removal.

 Frequently asked